codanaut/AstroTunes/README.md

 Once I have all the core features I want and everything is stable, I'd like to take it a step further.
 I want to add a small local database to support a bunch of features I've been dreaming up but currently can't do because I'm limited by being a serverless frontend relying purely on the Navidrome API.

 ## 🧪 Development Status
-**This is very much a Work in Progress.**
+**This is very much a Work in Progress!** - UI may change at any time and functionality is subject to breaking changes.

 AstroTunes was partially "vibe coded."
-It started as a solo side project, and then I let Google's Antigravity IDE agent manager take the wheel for a bit.
-It worked surprisingly well, but right now it's a mix of feature skeletons put in place by AI, and me going through to flesh them out and "de-slop" the codebase.
+I do some and Gemini does some, but right now it's a mix of features that were put in place by AI, and me going through to flesh them out and "de-slop" the codebase.

 So that's AstroTunes.
 Use it or don't use it 🤷‍♂️ I'll be using it either way and improving it along the way.